 The purpose of maternity leave is to give new mothers adequate time to give birth, recover, care for, and bond with their new baby before returning to work.
 During this time, the employer has a legal obligation to hold the employee’s job.

-In addition to statutory leave, some employers may offer employees additional maternity benefits within their employment contracts.
+Some employers may offer employees additional maternity benefits within their employment contracts.
 This could involve additional payments or extended maternity leave, for example.
+Even in countries where paid maternity or parental leave is not mandated, employers can give themselves a competitive edge with a generous package.

 Who Is Entitled to Maternity Leave?

-- The employer’s size (e.g., number of employees in the company).
+- The employer’s size (e.g., the number of employees in the company)

 Are Fathers Entitled to Maternity Leave?

-Fathers and secondary caregivers may be entitled to paternity leave or parental leave instead of maternity leave.
+Fathers and secondary caregivers may be entitled to paid paternity leave or parental leave instead of or in addition to a mother’s maternity leave policy.
 The length of paternity and parental leave differs from jurisdiction to jurisdiction, but it’s typically less than maternity leave.

-Companies offering gender-inclusive or gender-neutral parental leave may benefit from increased employee engagement and retention - and it may even help you attract more diverse talent.
+Companies offering a gender-inclusive or gender-neutral parental leave policy may benefit from increased employee engagement and retention.
+It may even help you attract more diverse talent.
+As reported by HR Magazine, business leaders, political representatives, and impacted families are all in favour of family leave, especially in the wake of the COVID-19 pandemic.

 Do Employees Get Paid During Maternity Leave?